 - Ask him to promise that if he has suicidal thoughts, he will reach out and tell someone.

 If he doesn’t want to talk, don’t give up.
 Talking about personal or painful issues can be tough, and young men might be reluctant to talk to an adult at first.
 Express your concern and let him know you’re there for him.
 Continue to be observant and look out for any warning signs.

 - MensLine Australia is available 24 hours a day, seven days a week, with professional counsellors providing confidential and anonymous information and support for all relationship issues.
-Call us on 1300 78 99 78 or register for online counselling.
+Call us on 1300 78 99 78 or access online counselling

 - Suicide Call Back Service (1300 659 467) – Telephone support service staffed by professional counsellors.